assembler-institute/oop-basics/README.md

 # Assembler School: OOP Basics with PHP <!-- omit in toc -->

-In this project you will learn the basics of OOP using mobile devices as a reference
+In this project you will learn the basics of OOP using mobile devices as a reference.
+In the _"Project files"_ section you will find a description of the content to be displayed in each file.

 ## Table of contents